 For example, a presentation by Keith Icahn Siegel of Medicine Mount Sinai School specifically examined the association between lung cancer related immune suppression in HIV cohort study (VOCs) with more than two years in a cohort of 26.065 Veterans living with HIV veterans with a control group in a group "natural aging".

-This study demonstrated that CD4 having an average cell count (during the period of 24 months) below 200 cells / mm3 was associated with a 70% increased risk of lung cancer, and having a cell count between CD4 200 and 500 cells / mm3 was associated with a 30% increased risk compared with people living with HIV and had CD4 cell count above 500 cells / mm3.
-Likewise, having a CD4 / cell ratio CD8 below 0,4 it was associated with an increase of 70% in lung cancer risk compared with higher rates.
-The immune system, however, does not appear to be associated with increased lung cancer rate / mortality associated even though it was associated with an overall higher than all other causes of mortality.
+This study demonstrated that having a mean CD4 cell count (over the period of 24 months) below 200 cells / mm3 was associated with a greater 70 risk of lung cancer, and having a CD4 cell count between 200 and 500 cells / mm3 was associated with a% 30 increased risk compared to people living with HIV and who had CDXUMUMX cell count above 4 cells / mm500.
+Similarly, having a CD3 / CD4 cell ratio below 8 was associated with an increase of 0,4% in the risk of lung cancer compared to higher rates.
+The immune system, however, does not appear to be associated with a higher rate of lung cancer / associated mortality, although it was associated with a larger overall than all other causes of mortality.

-Although Siegel said that this remains unproven, it is expected that HAART applied early and more efficient are likely to reduce the risk of lung cancer and possibly other non-defining cancers of AIDS in people living with HIV / AIDS.
-However, a better understanding of how cancer is due to several risk factors can help identify interventions that could prevent more cases.
+Although Siegel argued that this remains unproven, early and more efficient ART can reduce the risk of lung cancer and possibly other non-AIDS-defining cancers in people living with HIV / AIDS.
+However, a better understanding of how much cancer is due to various risk factors can help identify interventions that could prevent more cases.

 Cancers unrelated to AIDS NA-ACCORD

-That was the aim of the Althoff study, which analyzed the incidence of non-AIDS-defining cancer among 16 participants of the North American AIDS Cohort Collaboration cohorts of research and Design (NA-ACCORD) from the day January 1 2000 and December 31 2009.
-The study included almost 39.000 adults, some of whom received 600 new non-defining cancers of AIDS.
-Lung cancer was the most common AIDS defining not according to the cancer diagnoses in this cohort.
+This was the goal of the Althoff study, which analyzed the incidence of non-AIDS-defining cancer among 16 participants from the cohorts of the North American AIDS Cohort Collaboration for Research and Design (NA-ACCORD) from the 1 and January 2000 days 31 December 2009.
+The study included nearly 39.000 adults, about 600 of whom received new non-AIDS-defining cancers.
+Lung cancer was the most common non-AIDS-defining cancer diagnosed in this cohort.

-Again, the purpose of the study was to determine how much not defining cancer AIDS can be attributed to smoking compared to other HIV + patients related risk factors.
-There are two key elements to consider in calculating PAF: the prevalence of the risk factor - and the prevalence of smoking was very high among the AN-AGREEMENT participants - and the risk related to this factor.
+Again, the aim of the study was to determine how much non-AIDS-defining cancer could be attributed to smoking compared to other HIV + patients related to risk factors.
+There are two key elements to be considered in calculating PAF: the prevalence of the risk factor - and the prevalence of smoking was quite high among AN-ACORDO participants - and the risk related to this factor.

-Overall, smoking had a far greater impact compared to other risk factors that were considered.
+Overall, smoking had a much greater impact compared to the other risk factors that were considered.
 In fact, having a low CD4 cell count was a distant second in this analysis.

-In other words, ONCE 37% of non-AIDS defining cancers "could be prevented among people living with HIV if we could move them from the category" never quit "for the" never smoke '" , Althoff said, using ART to preserve immune function, maintain viral suppression, and halt progression to AIDS could prevent up to 8% of non-defining cancers of AIDS.
+In other words, ONCE 37% of non-AIDS-defining cancers "could be avoided among individuals living with HIV if we were able to move them from the" never quit "category to" never smoking " , said Althoff, using ART to preserve immune function, maintain viral suppression, and halt progression to AIDS could prevent up to 8% of non-AIDS-defining cancers.

-"We really need to start targeting individuals at risk for HIV and intervene to preventive programs against smoking for young adults," she said.
+"We really need to start targeting individuals at risk for HIV and intervene for anti-smoking programs for young adults," she said.

 She noted that a limitation of the study was that there was no available data on alcohol use, body mass index and HPV infection, so it is not possible to calculate the contribution of risk factors for cancer burden not AIDS-related.

-In addition, the data as follows: NA-ACCORD not characterize the history of smoking - if the participants were current smokers, the number of pack-years, if or when they had to leave the study - so the study not possible to determine the number of cancers that could have been prevented by smoking cessation.
-Also, while other studies are now collecting more smokers stories, Althoff said that very large cohort may be necessary to distinguish the effects of smoking cessation, especially among people who previously were heavy smokers.
+In addition, data as follows: NA-ACCORD does not characterize the history of smoking - whether the participants were current smokers, the number of pack-years, whether or when they had to leave the study - so the study does not make it possible to determine the number of cancers that could have been prevented by cessation of smoking.
+In addition, while other studies are now collecting more stories of smokers, Althoff pointed out that very large cohorts may be needed to distinguish the effects of smoking cessation, especially among people who were previously heavy smokers.